When you hire a car / van / motorhome

 the policy carries.
 Collision damage waiver policies

-excess on them – that is the ‘first part’ of any claim
+hefty excess on them – that is the ‘first part’

-amount that the renter will be expected to pay themselves.
+of any claim amount that the renter will be expected

 If

-want the best CDW cover possible at the lowest price,
+you want the best CDW cover possible at the lowest

-then it can be purchased not only from car rental companies
+price, then it can be purchased not only from car

 The

-and not a rented car so they will cover all rented vehicles
+policyholder and not a rented car so they will cover

 rental company’s policy.